 The Annual Fund at Cardinal Newman raises necessary funds to support the operating costs of the school in addition to providing necessary funds for improved academic and athletic programs for our students.
 Your continued support year after year insures that the best programs can be offered at Newman.
 Your generosity is much appreciated.

 We ask all NEW CN families to attend a New Parent Annual Fund Meeting and return a Commitment Form.
 Use the link below to RSVP to a meeting.

-Fund A Future Breakfast - Tuition Assistance Program
+Fund A Future Celebration - Tuition Assistance Program

 Fund A Future - for deserving young women and men in our community, to grant them the experience and extraordinary benefits of a Cardinal Newman Catholic education.

 The Cardinal Newman Board of Directors and our president, Laura Held invite you to attend our annual Fund A Future celebration.
 This year's event, following extraordinary circumstances of the North Bay Fires, we are hosting a celebration to thank and recognize all who so generously supported Cardinal Newman.

 Fund A Future Celebration